 Small talk can be awkward and pointless but it is present in our everyday lives, regardless of the language we are speaking.
 It seems logical to deduce that if you can master it in your mother tongue, transferring that knowledge into your English conversations should be straightforward.
 However, it is not always the case.
 This could be a major concern for business English learners and users, whose command of small talk can lead up to creating the right connections when it comes to networking.
 For travellers, it can create situations that lead up to a much more enriching trip or even to striking up new friendships.

 In essence, until you get to know a little bit about the person you are talking to, it is better to stay on the safe side.
-It is certainly more enligtening to engage in deep conversations (big talk) and although small talk can occasionally lead to that, we can’t always count on it.
+It is certainly more enlightening to engage in deep conversations (big talk) and although small talk can occasionally lead to that, we can’t always count on it.

-These short inconsenquential conversations are simply a polite exchange and that is exactly the purpose they serve: to fill awkward silences.
+These short inconsequential conversations are simply a polite exchange and that is exactly the purpose they serve: to fill awkward silences.
 Based on how this exchange develops, either of you can give the cue to moving forward into more insightful topics.

 What sort of topics are not acceptable?